gongqi01/progressbar/README.md

-Progress Bar by Joseph Lin
+Progress bar created by Joseph Lin.

-This is a fashion progress bar.
+This is a simple but fashional progress bar by Ractive.js.